Project history

 Boeotia is a large region in Central Greece, anciently some 2540 sq km, within which around 15 city-states existed in Antiquity.
-The region’s landscape archaeology and history had been rather neglected by 20th century scholarship, with several important excepsions.
-John Fossey’s doctoral thesis had gathered togehter all recorded sites from Prehistory to Late Antiquity in a useful gazetteer and he made a preliminary analyses of site numbers by period.
-He had also conducted excavation and survey at the smallest ancient Boeotia city, Khostia.
-The Byzantine Atlas Project of the Austrian Academy of Sciences had opened its monograph series on each Byzantine province (theme) with a volume dedicated to Hellas and Theassalia, which included Boeotia (see its map below) (references 1).
+The region’s landscape archaeology and history had been rather neglected by 20th century scholarship, with several important exceptions.
+John Fossey’s doctoral thesis had gathered together all recorded sites from Prehistory to Late Antiquity in a useful gazetteer and he made a preliminary analysis of site numbers by period (Fossey, J. M. 1988).
+He had also conducted excavation and survey at the smallest ancient Boeotia city, Khostia (Fossey 1986).
+The Byzantine Atlas Project of the Austrian Academy of Sciences had opened its monograph series on each Byzantine province (theme) with a volume dedicated to Hellas and Thessalia, which included Boeotia (Koder, J. and F. Hild (1976) (see its map below).

 Fossey, J. M., Ed.
 (1986).
 Khostia.
 Results of Canadian Explorations and Excavations at Khostia, Boiotia, Central Greece.
 Amsterdam, Gieben.